smartdevicelink/sdl_hmi_integration_guidelines/docs/VR/IsReady/index.md

 !!! must

-1. Check whether <span title="Voice Recognition">VR</span> module is available and ready.
+1. Check whether <abbr title="Voice Recognition">VR</abbr> module is available and ready.
 2. Respond correspondingly to results of this check.

 !!!